The Faces of the Recreation Division

 ROYAL ACADEMY OF DANCE (RAD)

-Quinte Ballet School of Canada is pleased to offer the option of Royal Academy of Dance certification from primary to advanced ballet levels.
+Quinte Ballet School of Canada is pleased to offer the option of Royal Academy of Dance certification from primary to Ballet level 3.
 All students within the ballet program receive this training, however the examination process is optional.

-Students choosing to enter into the RAD stream must register for both weekly classes within their level (i.e. Tuesday and Thursday classes) for both terms, and be diligent in their attendance in order to qualify for the examination process.
+Students choosing to enter into the RAD stream must register for both weekly classes within their level for both terms, and be diligent in their attendance in order to qualify for the examination process.
 Certified RAD test instructors rate students on technique, musicality and performance.
-Examinations are held at QBSC at the end of the winter/spring term (term 2).
+Examinations are held during the winter term (Term 2).

 Students who pass their exam receive a results form, level-attained certificate and either a bronze, silver or gold medal.